Rosie Jones: Comedy writing

 Jones was hired for a year as a junior researcher for Objective Media Group as part of a disability scheme at Channel 4.
 She was unemployed for a few years following this.
-In January 2015, Jones began a screenwriting class at the National Film and Television School.
+In January 2015, she began a screenwriting class at the National Film and Television School.

 Jones reached the final of the 2016 Funny Women Awards.
 She began writing for The Last Leg during their coverage of the 2016 Summer Olympics.
-Jones has also written for Harry Hill's Alien Fun Capsule, Would I Lie to You? and 8 Out of 10 Cats Does Countdown.
+She also wrote for Harry Hill's Alien Fun Capsule, Would I Lie to You? and 8 Out of 10 Cats Does Countdown.

-In 2017, Jones appeared on 8 Out of 10 Cats.
-In 2018, Jones appeared in Silent Witness and on The Last Leg.
-In 2019, Jones was a guest on Hypothetical and 8 Out of 10 Cats Does Countdown, and again on 8 Out of 10 Cats and The Last Leg.
-She has also appeared on the podcast The Guilty Feminist, the Channel 4 online programme The Last Leg: The Correspondents, the BBC Three series "Things Not to Say", BBC Radio 4's Fred at the Stand and BBC web series Period Dramas.